venancio-guilherme/venancio-guilherme/README.md

 <h2> :v: To whoever is receiving this message, my warm Olá</h2>

 <h3> You can call me Guilherme.
-I'm a liutenant of brazilian Army and a enthusiastic for tecnology, besides I love the italian culture. </h3>
+I'm a lieutenant of the Brazilian Army and enthusiastic about technology.
+I'm doing a degree in mobile app development. </h3>

 <h2>:man_technologist: Knowledges</h2>